hjmangalam/parsyncfp/README.md

 complete recursive descent of the source dir is complete.
 This feature can save many hours of prep time on very large dir trees.

-if your use involves transit over IB networks.parsyncfp requires 'perfquery' and 'ibstat', Infiniband utilities both written by Hal Rosenstock < hal.rosenstock [at] gmail.com >
+If your use involves transit over IB networks.parsyncfp requires 'perfquery' and 'ibstat', Infiniband utilities both written by Hal Rosenstock < hal.rosenstock [at] gmail.com >

 pfp is primarily tested on Linux, but is being ported to MacOSX